CJoseFlores/HKNOpenCVDemo/README.md

 # HKN OpenCV Demo

-### This Repository is to be used for a GBM to demonstrate OpenCV in Action.
+### This repository is to be used for a GBM to demonstrate OpenCV in action.

 ![HKN Logo](http://i.imgur.com/lgAL1TT.png)